 Even subjects as ornate as this beautiful building often don’t look good in photos without a main subject.
 Adding a person into the scene creates a strong focal point and adds a wonderful storytelling element.

 If you’re traveling alone, don’t worry!
 You can always use yourself as the subject in your photos.
-A small tripod and the self-timer feature in the camera app is all you need.
+A small iPhone tripod, together with an iPhone tripod mount and the self-timer feature in the camera app are all you need.

 7. Capture Small Details